 You know between the last quarter of 2016 and the first quarter of 2017, there was a super toxic person in my life.
 I couldn’t believe the vitriol she had for me and my associates, because we have been nothing but sincerely kind to her and her loved ones.
 Emphasis on sincerely.

 She started with some seemingly well meaning suggestions, which we would address when directed to us.
-And then we would spew criticisms (to other people) that we thought were constructive.
-Because we sincerely cared, we addressed the concerns she raised to other people.
+And then she would spew criticisms about us (to other people) that we thought were constructive.
+Because we sincerely cared, we addressed the concerns she raised (to other people).
 Plus to be honest, my associates and I are open to suggestions.
 We know we are not perfect.
-At kung sa ikagaganda ba eh at kaya, why not?
+At kung sa ikai-improve ba eh at kaya namang gawan ng paraan, why not?
 That’s our motto.

 While she was in our own territory, she took intense pleasure giving malice to everything.
 Gravity!
 It almost came to a point when she seemed to have swayed the people to her side.
 But when we had a dialogue with them, they themselves realized how nonsense the “concerns” were.
 Nahiya nga sila that they requested to talk to us just because of the list that the toxic person asked them to raise (toxic person did not talk to us).

 After we talked to her “recruits”, she worsened.
 She wanted more recruits and was bolder in proclaiming her malicious statements.
 More than once, gustung-gusto nang pumatol ng associates ko.

 Ako rin, sa totoo lang.

 But I surprised myself because I was the one telling my associates not to do anything anymore.
 I told them that her “recruits” were not stupid.

 My theory is that when a negastar starts spewing out vitriols, people might believe at first.
 But when the “recruits” realize that all they hear is negativity and their happy disposition gets dampened when the negastar is present, they will start to resent the negastar.